snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 guest> sbt "project schema-guru-sparkjob" "assembly"
 {% endhighlight %}

-This will install all tools you need to vagrant guest machine and assemble fatjar.
+This will install all tools you need to vagrant guest machine and assemble the fatjar.

-Another way is to download [fatjar] [fatjar] with Schema Guru Spark job from Bintray, install pyinvoke, boto and awscli manually, then download [tasks.py] [tasks-py] and point `DIR_WITH_JAR` variable in it to actual directory with JAR file.
+Alternatively, you can download the [fatjar] [fatjar] containing Schema Guru Spark job from Bintray, install pyinvoke, boto and awscli manually, then download [tasks.py] [tasks-py] and point `DIR_WITH_JAR` variable in it to actual directory with JAR file.

 Whichever way you choose you will also need to have: